-If the first method didn’t solve the Twitch could not verify Minecraft version error, then try disabling both firewall and antivirus services for a limited amount of time, and then, try opening up Twitch with Minecraft again.
+If the first method didn’t solve the error, then try disabling both firewall and antivirus services for a limited amount of time, and then, try to open Twitch with Minecraft again.

 3. Use Jar Launcher instead

-- Open the Twitch app > click on File > Settings
+- Open the Twitch app, and click on File.

 - In the Minecraft tab, scroll down to the option Launch Method.